-- The carbon stock of the proposed development area and major potential sources of emissions that may result directly from the development shall be identified and estimated. - ⇒ MAJOR estimation of carbon stocks.
-Other existing tools and methodologies can also be used.
+- The carbon stock of the proposed development area and major potential sources of emissions that may result directly from the development shall be identified and estimated. - ⇒ MAJOR

-- A documented plan to minimize net GHG emissions taking into account avoidance of land areas with high carbon stocks and/or sequestration options is in place - ⇒ MINOR
+- A documented plan to minimize net GHG emissions taking into account avoidance of land areas with high carbon stocks and/or sequestration options shall be in place - ⇒ MINOR

-GHG identification and estimates can be integrated into existing processes such as HCV and soil assessments.
-The RSPO Carbon assessment tool for new plantings can be used for the identification and
+For 7.8.1 GHG identification and estimates can be integrated into existing processes such as HCV and soil assessments.